tinymce/tinymce-docs/plugins/comments.md

 Note: The above procedure can be followed for adding multiple comments to the document.

 #### Editing a comment
-Once a comment is saved, follow this procedure to edit a comment.
+Follow this procedure to edit a comment.

 1. Click on the ![**3dots**]({{site.baseurl}}/images/3dots.png) icon above the comments box to expand the menu.
 1. Select **Edit** from the menu items.